nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The `import` feature is implemented as a command that takes in a CSV file name as an argument.
 The command is parsed by the `ImportCommandParser` class, which then calls the `ImportCommand` class to execute the command.
-The `ImportCommand` class uses the `CsvApplicantParser` to parse the applicant data into a `List<CsvApplicant>` with the help of the `CsvToBeanBuilder<T>` class under `com.opencsv.bean` package.
-If the `List<CsvApplicant>` has been successfully parsed, we then call the `ParserUtil::parseApplicantFromCsv()` method to convert the `CsvApplicant` to `Applicant`.
+The `ImportCommand` class uses the static `parse()` method under `CsvApplicantParser` to parse the applicant data into a `List<CsvApplicant>` with the help of the `CsvToBeanBuilder<T>` class under `com.opencsv.bean` package.
+If the `List<CsvApplicant>` has been successfully parsed, we then call the `ParserUtil::parseApplicantFromCsv()` method to convert each `CsvApplicant` into `Applicant`.
 Lastly, we call the `ModelManager` class to import the data from the `List<Applicant>` into Staff-Snap.

 Below is the sequence diagram for the `import` feature: